CaseyHeyrend/cse341-heyrend/Node Installing.md

 # Mongoose 8.0.0 was released on October 31, 2023.
 You can find more details on backwards breaking changes in 8.0.0 on our docs site.
 npm install mongoose

+# This module allows you to serve auto-generated swagger-ui generated API docs from express,
+npm install swagger-ui-express